jehan-rubin/fakie/README.md

 ### Export Rules to Queries
 * Export the rules to Cypher :heavy_check_mark:
-* Convert Fakie rules to allow a reuse by Paprika :x:
+* Convert Fakie rules to allow a reuse by Paprika :heavy_check_mark:

 ## Troubleshooting